About Us

 The other referral was a company who we had touched on several occasions.
 They were having difficulty recruiting on their own and with another outside firm they were using.
 Based on the caliber of candidates we presented and our process, the hiring authority referred us to another division at his company, and we made a placement with that other hiring manager in addition to our original work.

 Winning work often results in strong referrals.
 This client company is in environmental services, and we competed for two director-level positions by pitching an engaged search and competing against two other recruitment firms.
-While our proposal and discovery calls went well, we believe we secured the project based on the strong referral of a subsidiary company where we placed a senior level executive a few years prior.
+While our proposal and discovery calls went well, we believe we secured the project based on the strong referral of a subsidiary company where we placed a senior-level executive a few years prior.

-A southeast Michigan-based professional services company was having a difficult time finding a senior level HR Executive.
+A southeast Michigan-based professional services company was having a difficult time finding a senior-level HR Executive.
 We won the day in our proposal and began the search, focusing on southeast Michigan location.

 Over the years, it has been my experience that, sometimes, recruiting people who live outside the state — but who have lived in the state or have other connections — are often very strong candidates who are highly motivated and end up being the best candidate who gets over the goal line.